 Remember that UTIs don’t always show immediately – it takes time for the bacteria to develop and really cause a problem.
 For me, symptoms have started the next evening or even a couple of days later.
 But when they start, they really start!

 Another issue that can be caused by sex is thrush.
-Thrush is when candida, which is a fungus that naturally occurs in the vagina, begins to grow uncontrollably.
-Bacteria introduced by sex can throw off the balance of the vagina, which causes the candida to overproduce.
+Thrush is when candida, which is a fungus that naturally occurs for women, begins to grow uncontrollably.
+Bacteria introduced by sex can throw off your balance, which causes the candida to overproduce.